FourjsGenero/ex_formula/README.md

 * clearVariable(name STRING): Get the value of a variable.
 * clearVariables(): Clear all user variables (predefined constants like Pi are kept)
 * getVariableList(varlist DYNAMIC ARRAY OF RECORD): Fills the array passed as parameter with the current list defined variables.
 * evaluate(expr STRING): Evaluate the expressions passed as parameter.
-This function returns a status and the computed value.
+  - This function returns a EE_* status and the computed value.
 * getErrorMessage(num SMALLINT): Returns a clear error message from the status of evaluate().

 The status returned by evaluate() can take following values: